mpdroog/github_mirror_gitea/README.md

 Sync all repository's (including private) from GitHub to Gitea you have access to with the given token.

+A super easy solution to use GitHub as your main platform and use Gitea as your backup.

 Flow
 - Github: Get all repo's you have access to (paginated)
 - Gitea: Add repo X